nprapps/nprapps.github.com/_posts/2014-09-08-how-to-setup-the-npr-app-template-for-you-and-your-news-org.markdown

 First, make sure you have pushed all of the changes you just made back to Github.
 Then, make a test repository for a new app template project on Github.
 Take note of what you call this repository.

 Clone your fork of the app template once again.
+This is how you will begin all individual app template projects.
 This time, we’re going to specify that the clone is created in a folder **with the name of the repository you just created**.
 For example, if you made a repository called `my-new-awesome-project`, your clone command would look like this:

 ```
 git clone git@github.com:$YOUR_GITHUB_USERNAME/app-template.git my-new-awesome-project